 Students with a GPA of 3.6 or higher may enroll in the College of Natural Resources honors program once they have reached upper division standing.
 To fulfill the program requirements, students design, conduct, and report on an individual research project working with a faculty sponsor.
-Qualified ES students enroll in ESPM H175A Senior Research Seminar in Environmental Sciences and ESPM H175L Senior Research Laboratory in Environmental Sciences fall of their senior year, and ESPM H175L Senior Research Laboratory in Environmental Sciences fall of their senior year, and ESPM H175L Senior Research Laboratory in Environmental Sciences spring of their senior year.
-For further information on the CNR Honors Program, please see the College of Natural Resources website (http:// nature.berkeley.edu/site/honors\program.php) .
+Qualified ES students enroll in ESPM H175A Senior Research Seminar in Environmental Sciences and ESPM H175L Senior Research Laboratory in Environmental Sciences fall of their senior year, and ESPM H175B Senior Research Seminar in Environmental Sciences and ESPM H175L Senior Research Laboratory in Environmental Sciences spring of their senior year.
+For further information on the CNR Honors Program, please see the College of Natural Resources website (http://nature.berkeley.edu/site/honors_program.php).